-SCHOOL OF ORIENTAL AND AFRICAN STUDIES, UNIVERSITY OF LONDON
+SCHOOL OF ORIENTAL AND AFRICAN STUDIES,

 10 - 11 JULY 2009

 Over the last twenty years or so there has been much interest in music and diaspora, that is in migrating music.
 No doubt this interest is historically grounded.
 Movement of peoples and their music across the world has been occurring to an unprecedented extent and in novel ways.
 Researchers in a variety of disciplines have then responded by studying musical flows and the formation of hybrid styles, but also the way in which apparently similar music can mean quite different things in different contexts.
-We might sum up the overarching framework as one in which researchers focus on the (largely benign) diversification and pluralisation of musical meaning and experience.
+We might sum up the overarching framework is one in which researchers focus on the (largely benign) diversification and pluralisation of musical meaning and experience.

 We do not seek to overturn this framework.
 Quite simply, it taps an important part of the reality of migrating music in the contemporary period.
 But we do want to bring up a number of problems and issues, and call on colleagues to think about what these might mean.